sal55/langs/Benchmarks.md

 * Reduced executable sizes by 10% from the original BB (and by 20% compared with my current M compiler)
 * Much more compact-looking code
 * No significant slowdown in compilation (10% slower estimated for final compiler).
-* Compared with GCC-O3, I've gone about 1/3 of the way to matching GCC performance, for most of the program here.
+* Compared with GCC-O3, I've gone about 1/3 of the way to matching GCC performance, for most of the programs here.

 I've not made much headway with the 'Pi' benchmark; I will have to come back to that another time.
 Part of it is that gcc optimises integer division by a constant (into multiplies and shifts), but I just do the division.

-Note that for most of the programs I'm running (eg. compilers), the difference between BB and GCC runtimes might be 0.1 seconds or less.
+Note that for most of the programs I'm running (eg. compilers), the difference between typical BB and GCC runtimes might be 0.1 seconds or less.
 However gcc would take dozens of times longer to build the program.

 ### Future